deavmi/homepage/content/blog/ipv6_babel_over_lora_part1.md

 Now how would you distribute these routes to  _other_ nodes?
 Well, that's exactly what Babel allows us to do.
 It runs as a daemon on all of your nodes you wish to have _receive_ routing information and also _distribute out_ (their) routing information.

+## How?

+We will be setting up an IPv6-routed network between two nodes, node $A$ and node $B$.
+We will then be able to have routes shared between these nodes via Babel, this should allow us to ping one another once the routing information has been successfully shared.